wunderbrick/gubby/README.md

 # Gubby: A Creature You Take Care Of

 My first Haskell project and my first [Reflex-FRP](https://reflex-frp.org/) project!
+May contain bugs.

 ## Live Demo